 As your pond fishes’ metabolisms begin to slow down, you should adjust your feeding schedule as temperatures decline as described here, and by the winter temperatures have set in they will have completely stopped eating.
 Pond fish have an incredible simple digestive tract, so any food they eat in these cool temperature will sit inside them without being properly digested causing sickness that could be fatal, so be sure to help them with their natural adaptation by adjusting their diet accordingly.

 While your fish have adapted to the cold temperatures of winter, one thing for you to consider as always is maintaining high water quality.
 The most important element of water quality in winter the exchange in the water of toxins for oxygen.
 During winter, your fish still need dissolved oxygen in the water to breathe.
 Winter ponds tend to have high toxin levels from decaying plants and fish waste.
 By simply maintaining an opening in the ice that forms on the surface of the pond, will allow toxins to be released and oxygen to be dissolved in the water.

-Even though you don’t get to enjoy your fishes’ company as frequently as in warmer months, by taking these steps you know your fish will be happy and healthy as they great you again when snow and ice thaw in spring.
+Even though you don’t get to enjoy your fishes’ company as frequently as in warmer months, by taking these steps you know your fish will be happy and healthy as they greet you again when the snow and ice melt in spring.